bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 <div class="release-feature-authors">authors: @author</div>

+## Limit Background FPS

+<div class="release-feature-authors">authors: @maniwani</div>

+If an app has no window in focus, Bevy will now limit its update rate (to 60Hz by default).

+Before, many Bevy apps running on desktop operating systems (particularly macOS) would see spikes in CPU usage whenever their windows were minimized or completely covered, even with VSync enabled.
+The reason for this is that many desktop window managers ignore VSync for windows that aren't visible.
+As VSync normally limits how often an app updates, that speed limit vanishes while it's effectively disabled.

+Now, apps running in the background will sleep in between updates to limit their FPS.

+The one caveat is that most operating systems will not report if a window is visible, only if it has focus.
+So the throttle is based on focus, not visibility.
+60Hz was then chosen as the default to maintain high FPS in cases where the window is not focused but still visible.

 ## <a name="what-s-next"></a>What's Next?

 We have plenty of work that is pretty much finished and is therefore very likely to land in **Bevy 0.13**: